Updated: Oct 22

 Because I’ve been around the block a few times, I’ve seen all kinds of strategies, ways of thinking, tips and tricks for feeling better about yourself, but in complete honesty… they're all redundant.
 People just find fancy ways to say the same things.
 And even if you actually did all those neat mental tricks… none of it matters if the foundation isn't there.

 Foundation?
 Yep.
 Your core… what’s deep inside of you.
 The little voice that’s either cheering you on or talking trash about you.
-It’s the real you, the you that you know exists deep down.
-The trick is that it takes confidence to find that ‘you’ and bring her out.
+It’s the real you, the you that exists deep down.
+The trick is that it takes confidence to get to that ‘you’, and bring her out, and nurture her.
 Here are some things to help with that.

-Personal values are a big passion of mine and I often get carried away with myself when I talk about them.
-I make no apology for that though – they’re one of the most important things you can know about yourself and are vital in getting genuine inner confidence.
-Your values are ten thousand feet down inside you, right at the very core of who you are; and they’re the building blocks, the foundations and cornerstones for you.
-A value is something in yourself, in others or in the world that’s most important to you, and could include things like respect, progress, family, fun, nature, achievement or freedom.
+I call personal values your "Non-Negotiables", that line in the sand that you just won't cross, or let anybody else for that matter. and they're a big passion of mine; I often get carried away with myself when I talk about them.
+I make no apology for that though – they’re one of the most important things you can understand about yourself and are vital to developing genuine inner confidence.
+Your values are at the very core of who you are as a person.
+A value is something inside yourself, in others or in the world that’s most important to you and partly makes you who you are. and could include things like respect, progress, family, fun, nature, achievement or freedom.

-Why is it that some people and situations leave you feeling angry, frustrated, demotivated or deflated?
-It’s because one or more of your values is being denied, suppressed or repressed – and we experience that as a negative experience because it’s denying a fundamental piece of who you are.
+Why is it that some people and situations leave you feeling angry, frustrated, disappointed, or hurt?
+It’s because one or more of your values, your is being denied, suppressed or repressed – and we experience that as a negative experience because it’s denying a fundamental piece of who you are.
 You know those times when you’ve felt really alive, amazing or buzzing?
 Those are the times when one or more of your values are being honored, and you can get more of that by living according to them.

 Your values are all yours, and no matter what happens, no one can ever take them away.
 You can have absolute confidence in them because they’re there all the time just waiting for you to notice them and use them.
 When you get to know your values, you can start to make choices and align your life around them.
 It’s so simple and it feels amazing because all that really means is that you’re allowing who you are to live in the real world.